ed-kung/CSUN-Econ-433/index.md

 ### Grading

-- **Attendance (5%)**
+- **Attendance (10%)**

 	Everyone starts with full credit.
-Attendance will only be checked if the classroom looks half empty.
-Those not present when attendance is checked will lose 1 attendance point (out of 5 total).
+Attendance will be checked randomly or if the classroom looks half empty.
+Those not present when attendance is checked will lose 1 attendance point (out of 10 total).

-- **Participation (15%)**

-    You are expected to participate in class.
-You earn participation credit for answering questions, asking questions about the lecture, or offering thoughts and opinions about the material.

-	- Each student can earn a maximum of 1 participation credit per lecture.
-	- The first 3 participation credits during the semester are worth 5% of the final grade each.
-	- Participation credits after the first 3 are worth 1% extra credit each, up to a maximum of 5.

-	You are encouraged to participate regardless of whether you need additional credits.

-	If your midterm exam scores (averaged) is higher than your participation score, your participation score will be replaced by your midterm exam score.

-- **Homework Assignments (15%)**
+- **Homework Assignments (20%)**

     Weekly homework assignments will consist of a variety of activities, including reading assignments, writing assignments, and online Canvas quizzes.